 After Covid19 pandemic, the growth in yearly cloud market size has been significant in 2020.
-Fintech is definitely reaping the benefits of cloud services which is reflected in the increment of its compound annual growth rate that is 23.84%.
-This is because most of the sector including the financial sector has adopted a work from home policy and managing data on cloud technology becomes easier for the business.
+Fintech is definitely reaping the benefits of cloud services which is reflected in the increment of its compound annual growth rate which is 23.84%.
+This is because most of the sector including the financial sector has adopted a work-from-home policy and managing data on cloud technology becomes easier for business.

 What are the driving forces that compelled the fintech industry to move to the cloud?
 Let’s discuss this in the below section.

-After the pandemic started, everyone started working remotely and this raised the demand for self-service applications.
+- Self-Service Technology- To Give Nudge to Fintech Services: After the pandemic started, everyone started working remotely and this raised the demand for self-service applications.
 This created an urge to open and manage finances digitally for both individuals and businesses.
 Using self-service applications, it becomes easier to handle these processes at a rapid pace.
-Cloud technology enables fintech firms to manage their applications remotely by their internal staff.
+Cloud technology enables fintech firms to manage their applications remotely through their internal staff.

-Innovative product offerings in Fintech industry are mainly due to the agility and versatility of cloud technology.
+- Agility and Versatility- To Market Fintech Products: Innovative product offerings in the Fintech industry are mainly due to the agility and versatility of cloud technology.
 Due to this agility, financial businesses can market their products faster.
-The startups and enterprises catering to various fintech products and services related to banking, insurance, loans, personal finance, E-payment, wealth management, etc can easily adapt to the new market trends and demands to satisfy their customers with the help of the cloud computing.
+Startups and enterprises catering to various fintech products and services related to banking, insurance, loans, personal finance, E-payment, wealth management, etc can easily adapt to the new market trends and demands to satisfy their customers with the help of cloud computing.
 This will have the most significant impact on boosting the fintech businesses.

-Due to the advantages of scalability, interoperability, flexibility, 24/7 uptime without heavy investments, business efficiency is incremented.
+- Improved Business Efficiency and Flexibility Through Cloud Computing: Due to the advantages of scalability, interoperability, flexibility, and 24/7 uptime without heavy investments, business efficiency is incremented.
 It makes scaling the business to higher user demand easy without the need for hiring, training, or retraining employees, thereby reducing operational costs.
 As data services and infrastructure are offered by cloud computing firms, fintech companies can entirely focus on the mission of the company.
 This makes your company more competitive and efficient.
 Thus, your customers will have a wonderful experience with your company as they get faster and more effective financial services.

-● Disaster recovery plan- Ask for the detailed disaster recovery plan that supports your digital infrastructure.
+- Disaster recovery plan: Ask for a detailed disaster recovery plan that supports your digital infrastructure.

-The cloud based fintech product can lead to improved productivity, easy financial processes, easy wealth management system and secured environment for you and your customers.
+The cloud-based fintech product can lead to improved productivity, easy financial processes, an easy wealth management system and a secured environment for you and your customers.

 Not only the Fintech industry but other industries are driving their success with the help of cloud technology.